 His penalty kick winner came after Panorama Ridge’s Sahil Dhindsa scored off a header about 10 minutes into the second half to draw the Surrey squad even.

-“This was a tough, tough loss,” admitted Panorama Ridge’s Derek Duke who co-coaches the both the boys and girls teams at the school with Darrell Duke.
+“This was a tough, tough loss,” admitted Panorama Ridge’s Derek Duke who co-coaches the both the boys and girls teams at the school with Darrell Fast.
 Last spring the pair helped lead the Thunder to the B.C. girls AAA title, a dramatic penalty-kicks win over crosstown rival Fleetwood Park.

 Panorama last won the boys title in 2014, and after a 3-0 victory over upstart Surrey foe L.A.
 Matheson in the other Friday semifinal, were on track to potentially win a second boys title in four years.